slewsys/emacs-extensions/README.md

 # Emacs extensions
-Here is a small, independent collection of Emacs minor modes.
+This is a small, independent collection of Emacs minor modes.
+Most of these require a recent version of GNU emacs (i.e., version 25+).

 ## Quoting
 __quote-per-event-mode__ is a minor mode that provides a single